Construction is one of the most important steel-using industries, accounting for more than 50% of world steel demand.

-While buildings currently account for about 20% of global greenhouse gas emissions, they also present many opportunities for reducing emissions and mitigating climate change.
+Whilst the operation of buildings accounts for 28% of global CO2 emission., they also present many opportunities for reducing emissions and mitigating climate change.

 Not only is steel affordable, readily available and safer, its intrinsic properties, such as strength, versatility, durability and 100% recyclability allow for improved environmental performance across the entire life cycle of buildings.

 The advanced high-strength steels used in steel-plate applications also find uses in a number of related industries.
 Offshore oil rigs, bridges, civil engineering and construction machines, rail carriages, tanks and pressure vessels, nuclear, thermal and hydroelectric plants – all these applications benefit from the attributes of modern steels.

 How steel is used in buildings and infrastructure

 The possibilities for using steel in buildings and infrastructure are limitless.
 The most common applications are listed below.

 Buildings are currently responsible for 39% of global energy related carbon emissions: 28% from operational emissions, from energy needed to heat, cool and power them, and the remaining 11% from materials and construction. (https://www.worldgbc.org/embodied-carbon)

 (1) Steel Recycling Institute (www.steelsustainability.org/-/media/recycling-resources/steel-sustainable-material-building-construction.ashx)